k3s-io/docs/docs/installation/ha-embedded.md

 :::

 ## New cluster
 To run K3s in this mode, you must have an odd number of server nodes.
 We recommend starting with three nodes.
+An HA K3s cluster(with Embedded etcd) is comprised of:

+* An odd number (at least three) of **server nodes** that will run etcd, the Kubernetes API, and other control plane services
+* Zero or more **agent nodes** that are designated to run your apps and services
+* A **fixed registration address** that is placed in front of the server nodes to allow agent nodes to register with the cluster

 To get started, first launch a server node with the `cluster-init` flag to enable clustering and a token that will be used as a shared secret to join additional servers to the cluster.
 ```bash